-GHB addiction refers to the compulsive use of gamma-hydroxybutyrate (GHB), a central nervous system depressant that is commonly abused for its euphoric and sedative effects.
+GHB (Liquid Ecstasy) addiction refers to the compulsive use of gamma-hydroxybutyrate (GHB), a central nervous system depressant that is commonly abused for its euphoric and sedative effects.
 GHB is a synthetic drug that is often used recreationally in clubs and parties for its ability to produce feelings of relaxation, social disinhibition, and heightened sexual experiences.

 GHB is also a highly addictive drug, and its abuse can lead to physical and psychological dependence.
 Individuals who regularly use GHB may experience withdrawal symptoms, such as tremors, anxiety, insomnia, and seizures when they stop using the drug.
 Over time, individuals may need higher doses of GHB to achieve the desired effects, which can increase the risk of overdose.